Chirag19bca/farm2store/README.md

 * `farmer` — Farmer profile info
 * `retailer` — Retailer profile info

+### 📊 How to Import Database into XAMPP

+1. Start Apache and MySQL from your XAMPP Control Panel.
+2. Open your browser and go to `http://localhost/phpmyadmin`
+3. Create a new database (e.g., `farm2store`)
+4. Click on the `Import` tab
+5. Choose the `.sql` file provided in the `backend` folder (or wherever your DB dump file is located)
+6. Click **Go** to import the database structure and data
+7. Ensure your `db.js` MySQL connection config matches the database name, username (`root` by default), and password (empty by default on XAMPP)

 ---

 ## 📸 Screenshots

 <!-- Add UI screenshots here -->

 ![homepage](https://github.com/user-attachments/assets/a7bb9c11-cf0e-47db-b4d1-37757de78784)
 ![reports](https://github.com/user-attachments/assets/0256c5ff-a956-4822-9624-59373a014c94)
 ![orders](https://github.com/user-attachments/assets/fdbe93b3-6b61-453e-9921-64b972a937a9)

 > *Tip: Show dashboards, cart view, PDF export, and charts for better visual overview.*